-There is a lot happening in this passage.
 Seth inadvertently invokes Du Bois’ veil by acknowledging that Shaw exists on its other side, and ultimately tries to push Shaw further back into that realm of obscurity.
 Seth’s motivation is predicated on his belief that his and Shaw’s corporeality are somehow inversely symbiotic; as Shaw’s spirit grows in physical power, Seth will become insubstantial, diluted.
-As part of this effort to dispel Shaw, Seth makes implicit appeals to the kind of humanism that casts blackness into a zone of nonbeing: ‘I am a good person […] It is not logical to feel [insubstantial]’.
+As part of this effort to dispel Shaw, Seth makes implicit appeals to the kind of humanism that casts blackness into a zone of nonbeing: ‘I am a good person […] It is not logical to feel [insubstantial]’ (Ibid).
 In this sense his final remark attempts and fails to perform an illocutionary speech act; Seth hopes that by simply naming Shaw, and not himself, as the ghost, he can cast him back into nothingness, into an ontology without territory, into the simulation of the digital file that Carter describes as ‘inhuman’ (2017: 20).
 Seth’s mistake here is to assume that the recording into which he tries to will Shaw is an inert object.
 When Seth and Carter construct ‘Graveyard Blues’ they do so in a parody of authenticity, whereby the recording will exhibit all of the aesthetic hallmarks of blues.
 By doing so, they confine the idea of the blues record to an artefact, an object with a sense of financial or collector’s value.
 The record itself has other ideas.
 It resists its objecthood by becoming an open channel for the echoes of injustice and racism that constitute the blues as a form.
 In the words of Du Bois, it ‘grope[s] toward some unseen power’ (2007a: 125).

 Echoes and Afterlives

 These echoes found in the record might be usefully conceptualised as a version of what Sadiya Hartman calls ‘the afterlife of slavery’ (2006: 6).
 Hartman’s concept relates to the kind of injustices experienced by African Americans – ‘premature death, incarceration’ – that are also suffered by Shaw (Ibid).
-However, there is an additional way in which we might conceptualise Hartman’s afterlives; as an echo of the voices of those same subjugated peoples in music:

-Guglielmo Marconi, the inventor of radio, believed that sound waves never completely die away, that they persist, fainter and fainter, masked by the day-to-day noise of the world.
-Marconi thought that if he could only invent a microphone powerful enough, he would be able to listen to the sound of ancient times (2017: 43).
+However, there is an additional way in which we might conceptualise Hartman’s afterlives; as an echo of the voices of those same subjugated peoples in music: ‘Guglielmo Marconi, the inventor of radio, believed that sound waves never completely die away, that they persist, fainter and fainter, masked by the day-to-day noise of the world.
+Marconi thought that if he could only invent a microphone powerful enough, he would be able to listen to the sound of ancient times’ (2017: 43).

-Seth’s invocation of the idea that sound waves persist across history acts as an unwitting analogy for the insistent afterlives of pain and inequality channelled through lues music, one to which he is initially deaf.
+Seth’s idea that sound waves persist across history acts as an unwitting analogy for the insistent afterlives of pain and inequality channelled through Blues music, one to which he is initially deaf.
 His mistake is to regard blues as an inert form, one ripe for pastiche and a second-hand shortcut to authenticity.
 What Seth misses is the persistence of blues in the present, not just as a marker of injustice but as a process of preservation.
 In mistaking the blues as passive form, Seth unwittingly lays himself open to its active, spectral quality.
 The supernatural conduit created by ‘Graveyard Blues’ exemplifies the persistence of sound waves as captured by Marconi’s theoretical microphone, a persistence not merely the result of a passive echo, but of what Fred Moten and Stefano Harvey consider to be the ‘transferability’ of black performance, a process actively undertaken in order to ‘constitute the “proof” that blackness is not or is lost or is loss’ (2013: 49).